| The arts and

 which were often pegged to give the furniture extraordinary strength and

 stability.
-Rather than the gloss of the art nouveau movement, arts &
+Rather than the gloss of the Art Nouveau movement, arts &

 crafts designs were intentionally rustic and weatherbeaten in appearance.